cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-cert/custom-certificate.md

 1. Verify that the certificate is installed on your devices.

-2. Upload the certificate and private key to your Zero Trust account.
+2. Upload the certificate and private key to Cloudflare.
 The certificate must be a root CA.

     ```bash
     curl -X POST "https://api.cloudflare.com/client/v4/accounts/<ACCOUNT_ID>/mtls_certificates"\